LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepSetSTSMethodByName(void* arkode_mem, const char* emethod);

    This function selects the LSRK STS method by name.
-The list of allowable values for this input is above.
+The list of allowable values for this input is above. :c:func:`LSRKStepCreateSTS` defaults to using :c:enumerator:`ARKODE_LSRK_RKC_2`.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.
-      * *emethod* -- Type of the method in strings.
+      * *emethod* -- the method name.

    **Return value:**
       * *ARK_SUCCESS* if successful
-      * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. typo in the method type).
+      * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. typo in the method name).

-   .. note:: If one of these set method routines is not called, then LSRKStep will use the
-      :c:enumerator:`ARKODE_LSRK_RKC_2` by default.

 .. c:function:: int LSRKStepSetSSPMethodByName(void* arkode_mem, const char* emethod);

    This function selects the LSRK SSP method by name.
-The list of allowable values for this input is above.
+The list of allowable values for this input is above. :c:func:`LSRKStepCreateSSP` defaults to using :c:enumerator:`ARKODE_LSRK_SSP_S_2`.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.
-      * *emethod* -- Type of the method in strings.
+      * *emethod* -- the method name.

    **Return value:**
       * *ARK_SUCCESS* if successful
-      * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. typo in the method type).
+      * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. typo in the method name).

-   .. note:: If one of these set method routines is not called, then LSRKStep will use the
-      :c:enumerator:`ARKODE_LSRK_SSP_S_2` by default.

 .. c:function:: int LSRKStepSetDomEigFn(void* arkode_mem, ARKDomEigFn dom_eig);